Axol Human iPSC-Derived Neural Stem Cells

 Please follow the link to download the PDF file with APOE genotype information: https://axolbio.com/web/binary/saveas?model=ir.attachment&field=datas&filename_field=name&id=92400&t=1556550049465

-We do not support expansion or re-freezing of the the NSCs.
-Axol cannot guarantee the viability or purity of the iPSC-derived NSCs and functionality of the neurons derived after re-freezing or expansion.
+We do not recommend expansion or re-freezing of the the NSCs.
+Axol cannot guarantee the viability of the iPSC-derived NSCs and functionality of the neurons derived after re-freezing or expansion.

 At day 21, spontaneous synaptic activities should be detected, and day 35 synchronised burst firing should occur.

-It is possible to achieve a 90% pure population of cerebral cortical neurons after terminal differentiation using NeurOne neuron supplements as part of our Enriched Cortical Neuron kit (ax0105).
+It is possible to achieve a 90% pure population of cerebral cortical neurons after terminal differentiation using Neural Differentiation-XF Medium (System B).
+Repeated expansion of the NSCs will increase the glial population and conversely decrease the neuronal population.

 The ratio of deep to upper layer neurons will change with the number of days in culture.
-After 2 weeks in NeurOne supplemented media, approx. 60% of neurons express deep layer markers but this will decrease with length of time in culture.
+After 2 weeks in Neural Maintenance-XF Medium, approx. 60% of neurons express deep layer markers but this will decrease with length of time in culture.
 We would recommend spontaneous differentiation for over 40 days to see a large percentage of upper layer neurons.

 Yes, Axol iPSC-Derived Cortical Neurons when co-cultured with astrocytes have been shown to respond to high frequency stimulation resulting in a change in spike frequency presenting as a depression of potentiation of network transmission.